NickMonks/payment-gateway-checkout/README.md

 # Functional Requirements

 The aim of this project/service is to cover the functional requirements described in [here](https://github.com/cko-recruitment/).
-Specifically it covers the following:
+To cover them up here too:

 - A merchant should be able to process a payment through the payment gateway and receive one of the following types of response:
   - **Authorized** - the payment was authorized by the call to the acquiring bank
   - **Declined** - the payment was declined by the call to the acquiring bank
   - **Rejected** - When the bank simulator returns a specific client error code, we can assume the payment has failed due to the user request (e.g. 400 Bad Request).
-    > [!NOTE]
-    This is a bit different from the original requirements, but I considered it might be what we will like to do on a real scenario.
+    > This is a bit different from the original requirements, but I considered it might be what we will like to do on a real scenario.
 - A merchant should be able to retrieve the details of a previously made payment.

 # Non-Functional Requirements